-Student workers are required to complete I-9 forms and state and federal W-4 forms prior to starting in their work study position.
+Student workers are required to complete I-9 forms in person, while the state and federal W-4 forms can be submitted through Norse Hub.
+All tax documents must be completed prior to starting in their work study position.
 The I-9 form need only be completed once while at Luther.
 It is the responsibility of each student to have valid W-4 forms and I-9 forms filed with the Student Employment Office.
 If a W-4 form is not received, a figure of zero (0) allowance will be used in calculating tax withholdings.
 Timecards will not be processed until the I-9 form is completed and a "stop work" notice will be issued for students who have neglected this obligation.

 Students are generally paid on an hourly basis.
+Student timecards are required to be submitted through Norse Hub by 11:59 p.m. on the last Friday of the pay period.
 By law, students must record only those hours actually worked and those hours must be recorded on the actual date worked.
-Timecards for previous months must be submitted to the supervisor no later than the second day of each month.
-Cards submitted after the second day of each month may not be processed until the following month.
+When submitting timecards for previous pay periods, they must be submitted to the supervisor no later than the third day after the current pay period.
+Current time cards submitted after the third day of each pay period ends will not be processed until the following pay period.

-Students will receive earnings statements on approximately the 14th day of each month reflecting work completed through the last day of the previous month.
+Students will receive earnings statements bi-weekly on approximately the 12th day after the end of the pay period.
 Statements will also indicate year-to-date earnings.
 Students should monitor year-to-date earnings closely to ensure that the amount earned matches the amount on their timecard.
 Students should also monitor their earnings so they do not exceed their assigned work allocation.

-Finally, each student is encouraged to complete a direct deposit form so earnings can be deposited electronically to the proper account.
+Finally, each student is required to complete a direct deposit form so earnings can be deposited electronically to the proper account.